louvasquez/rdf-graph-viewer/README.md

 - segments literals into distinct nodes (prefixed with `L(n)` to make unique)
 - replaces typical long java UUID (see output for mapping)
 - allows additional('extra') prefixes not in rdf (see config)
+- permits filtering of triples by list of strings (see config)
+- override of pyvis Network settings (see config)
+- overrides node's label with subject for matching labels (see config) (RDF/LPG impedance mismatch)

 # Details